Visiting Cinque Terre: Planning a one-day visit from Florence

 Final thoughts on visiting Cinque Terre

-There are castles and churches and ruins to explore in Cinque Terre that we did not focus on.
+There are castles, churches, and ruins to explore in Cinque Terre that we did not focus on.
 For us, it was about the combination of nature and culture, photogenic views, hiking, and local food.
 And these are definitely things you can appreciate on a day trip.

 With the bus and train ride from Florence, it is a long and tiring day, but we found it to be one of our favorite experiences in Italy.
 Thumbs up!